Things appear to be looking up for Warner Bros. Discovery Inc. (WBD)

 Sponsored

-The stock witnessed a 1.03% loss in the last 1 month and extending the period to 3 months gives it a -15.86%, and is -7.97% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.53% over the week and 4.70% over the month.
+The stock witnessed a 11.17% loss in the last 1 month and extending the period to 3 months gives it a -15.56%, and is 6.36% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.14% over the week and 4.54% over the month.

 Warner Bros.
 Discovery Inc. (WBD) Top Institutional Holders